seamapper/SEGY_Viewer/README.md

 3. **View Header Information**
    - Binary headers, text headers, and trace information are displayed in the right panel
    - Click on field names to see descriptions
-   - Navigate between traces using the trace selection controls
+   - Navigate between traces using the trace selection controls or middle-click on the plot
+   - Use the navigation toolbar to zoom and pan around the plot for detailed inspection

+4. **Plot Navigation**
+   - **Zoom**: Click the zoom tool (magnifying glass) in the toolbar, then click and drag to zoom into a region, or use mouse wheel to zoom
+   - **Pan**: Click the pan tool (hand icon) in the toolbar, then click and drag to move around the plot
+   - **Reset View**: Click the home button to return to the original view
+   - **Trace Selection**: Middle-click (scroll wheel click) anywhere on the plot to select a trace and view its header information

-4. **Export Data**
+5. **Export Data**
    - **Save Plot**: Export the current plot as PNG
    - **Save Info**: Export header information to a text file
    - **Save Shapefile**: Export navigation coordinates as shapefiles